H0j3n/H0j3n.github.io/_posts/2023-10-01-Offsec-Web-Exerpt-OSWE-Review.md

 7. [4 Vulnerable Web App](https://github.com/bmdyy?tab=repositories&q=oswe&type=&language=&sort=)
 8. [OSWE Resources #2](https://github.com/snoopysecurity/OSWE-Prep)

-While doing any OffSec Exam, I always rward myself with a break when I manage to increase my points.
+While doing any OffSec Exam, I always reward myself with a break when I manage to increase my points.
 Usually I will take a break of atleast 1 hour once I've earned some points.
 Also, do utilize the debug machine and implement all the knowledge from the course materials with using WhiteBox/BlackBox testing.
 If you are stuck at something, allocate minimum of 3 hours and maximum of 5 hours to stop and start looking at different places.

 If you are looking for different kinds of reverse shell payload to generate in Python3, do check out my [EzpzShell](https://github.com/H0j3n/EzpzShell).
 I hope it will help you in some ways 😬